MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-authorization-trace.md

 This occurs when the user has an account in Business Central, but the account has not been assigned any entitlements.

-Entitlements, which part of licensing, are permissions that describe which objects in Business Central a user is entitled to use according to their Azure Active Directory role or the license they purchased from Microsoft.
+Entitlements, which are part of the license, are permissions that describe which objects in Business Central a user is entitled to use according to their Azure Active Directory role or the license they purchased from Microsoft.

 *Resolution*

-Entitlements are assigned when the user account is created in the Microsoft 365 Admin Center or Microsoft Partner Center - they are not assigned in Business Central.
+Entitlements are assigned when the user account is created in the Microsoft 365 Admin Center or Microsoft Partner Center; they are not assigned in Business Central.

 To assign entitlements to a user and add as needed, go to either the [Microsoft 365 Admin Center](https://admin.microsoft.com) (see [Add users individually or in bulk to Office 365](https://aka.ms/CreateOffice365Users) or the Microsoft Partner Center ([User management tasks for customer accounts](https://docs.microsoft.com/partner-center/assign-licenses-to-users)).

 ## Operation: Authorization Succeeded (Open Company)